ibm-cloud-docs/cloud-databases/k8-tutorial.md

    ```
    {: pre}

-   Once the branch is cloned, select the appropriate directory for the database you wishto try.
+   After the branch is cloned, select the appropriate directory for the database you want to try.
 Each database has its own copy of these instructions on how to provision and deploy a database or message queue and an application on {{site.data.keyword.containerlong_notm}}.

 ## Running on {{site.data.keyword.cloud_notm}}
 {: #running-on-cloud}

 1. If you do not already have an {{site.data.keyword.cloud_notm}} account, [sign up here.](https://cloud.ibm.com/registration/)

 1. [Download and install {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).
-The {{site.data.keyword.cloud_notm}} CLI tool enables you to communicate with {{site.data.keyword.cloud_notm}} from your console or command line.
+The {{site.data.keyword.cloud_notm}} CLI tool enables you to communicate with {{site.data.keyword.cloud_notm}} from your console or CLI.

 1. Install the {{site.data.keyword.containershort_notm}} CLI plug-in and the Container Registry CLI plug-in